nicofraisse/sherpa-test-nico/README.md

 - CSS framework used: Bootstrap
 - Used the [API](https://tt-sherpa-backend.herokuapp.com) provided to get data
 - Loading UI (a spinner shows while the data is being fetched)
-- Error handling (a message box will appear to display the error message in case fetching the data in unsuccesful)
+- Error handling (an alert displaying the error message appears if fetching the data is unsuccesful)

 ### Libraries & ressources used